La Martinière College

 La Martinière College is a consortium of bi-national elite private schools, majority of them located in India.
-They are officially non-denominational private schools with units of two-two branches in Indian cities of Kolkata and Lucknow respectively and in France, the consortium is represented by a number of three branches in Lyons.
+They are officially non-denominational private schools with units of two branches each in Indian cities of Kolkata and Lucknow; and in France, the consortium is represented by a number of three branches in Lyon.

 La Martinière Schools were founded posthumously by Major General Claude Martin, in the early 19th century.
 Martin had acquired a large fortune while serving the Nawab of Awadh Asaf-ud-Daula and bequeathed a major part of his estate to establish the schools.
 His will outlined every detail of the schools, from their location to the manner of celebrating the annual Founder's Day.
 The seven branches function independently, but maintain close contacts and share most traditions.

 La Martinière College, Lucknow was awarded a Battle Honour – 'Defense of Lucknow' for the part the staff and pupils played in the Defence of the Residency at Lucknow during the Sepoy Mutiny of 1857 – the only school in the world so distinguished.

-La Martiniere Calcutta and La Martinière Lucknow consist of separate girls' and boys' schools, while the three in La Martinière Lyon are co-educational.
+La Martinière Calcutta and La Martinière Lucknow consist of separate girls' and boys' schools, while the three in La Martinière Lyon are co-educational.
 The Colleges are day schools, but Indian units have boarding facilities as well.
 Extra-curricular activities, including sports and community service organizations, are emphasized, and music and dance are included in the general curriculum.